Skip to main content

 • Some of the main differences are:

-• Consensus mechanism: Rootstock uses merge-mining with Bitcoin, which means that Rootstock blocks are secured by the same hashing power as Bitcoin.
+• Consensus mechanism: Rootstock uses merge-mining with Bitcoin, which means that Rootstock blocks are secured by the same miners that secure Bitcoin.
+Currently, more than 50% of Bitcoin hashrate is securing Rootstock.
 Liquid uses a federation of trusted functionaries that validate and sign blocks.
-Rootstock’s merge-mining is more decentralized and thermodynamically secure than Liquid’s federation.
+Rootstock’s merge-mining is more decentralized than Liquid’s federation and provides the thermodynamic security of PoW, which Liquid does not.

 • Smart contract capabilities: Rootstock supports Turing-complete smart contracts and has a virtual machine almost identical to Ethereum’s.
 This allows developers to use the same tools, libraries, and languages as Ethereum and port existing applications to Rootstock.
-Liquid has a simpler scripting system that is not Turing-complete and only supports a limited set of use cases, such as atomic swaps and multisig transactions.
+Liquid has a simpler scripting system that is not Turing-complete (within a single transaction) and only supports a limited set of use cases, such as atomic swaps and multi-sig transactions.

-• Scalability: Rootstock can achieve a higher transaction throughput than Liquid because Rootstock’s transactions are smaller and have a lower block time.
-Rootstock also has several scalability proposals, such as parallel transaction processing, transaction compression, and the Lumino network, a second-layer payment network similar to Lightning.
-Liquid relies on its federated model and HSMs for fast and secure transactions.
+• Scalability: Rootstock can achieve a higher transaction throughput than Liquid because Rootstock’s transactions are smaller, its blocks can contain more transactions, and the Rootstock blockchain has a lower average block interval.
+Rootstock also has several scalability proposals close to being finalized, such as parallel transaction processing.

 • Rootstock and Lightning are both layer-2 solutions that aim to improve the scalability and functionality of Bitcoin, but they have different approaches and trade-offs.
 Some of the main differences are:

-• Architecture: Rootstock is a sidechain connected to the Bitcoin mainchain through a two-way peg mechanism, allowing users to lock and unlock bitcoins on both chains.
-Lightning is a network of payment channels built on top of the Bitcoin mainchain, allowing users to send and receive bitcoins off-chain.
+• Architecture: Rootstock is a sidechain connected to the Bitcoin mainchain through a 2 way peg mechanism, allowing users to lock and unlock bitcoins on both chains.
+Lightning is a network of payment channels built on the Bitcoin mainchain, allowing users to send and receive bitcoins off-chain.

 • Smart contracts: Rootstock supports Turing-complete smart contracts and is compatible with the Ethereum Virtual Machine, which enables a wide range of decentralized applications and use cases on the Bitcoin network.
-Lightning only supports simple scripts, and transactions are mainly focused on fast and cheap payments.
+Lightning only supports simple scripts, and transactions mainly focus on fast and cheap payments.

 Rootstock and RIF Token

 • Smart Bitcoin (RBTC) is the native token of the Rootstock network.
-RBTC is pegged 1:1 to BTC, enabling merge-mining on the Rootstock and Bitcoin networks.
-It can be converted to and from BTC through the federated PowPeg mechanism.
+RBTC is pegged 1:1 to BTC, enabling Bitcoin transactions on the Rootstock and networks.
+It can be converted to and from BTC through the PowPeg protocol.

-RBTC is used as gas to pay for executing transactions and smart contracts on the Rootstock network, rewarding miners and nodes, enabling interoperability among Bitcoin-based applications, and supporting the development of new solutions that use the Rootstock and RIF ecosystems.
+• RBTC is used as gas to pay for executing transactions and smart contracts on the Rootstock network, rewarding miners and nodes, enabling interoperability among Bitcoin-based applications, and supporting the development of new solutions such as RIF Products.

 • The RIF token is different from RBTC in the following ways:

 • Purpose: RBTC is the native token of the Rootstock network used to maintain a one-to-one relationship with Bitcoin.
 It is also used as gas to pay for smart contract execution and transaction fees on the network.
-RIF is a utility token used to access the services of the RIF OS protocols, such as identity, payments, gateways, storage, and communications.
+RIF is a utility token used to access the services of the RIF protocols.

 • Supply: RBTC has the same supply as BTC, which is capped at 21 million.
 RIF has a fixed supply of 1 billion tokens, which were pre-mined and distributed according to a token sale and an allocation plan.

-• Rootstock is currently supported in several different software hardware wallets.
-Check the RBTC and Wallets pages for more information.
+• Rootstock is currently supported in several different software and hardware wallets.
+See Wallets on Rootstock pages for more information.

 Rootstock Features and Functionality